Chart Color Schemes

 Bellmere has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 37 projects likely impacting the region.
-Notable initiatives include Coles Caboolture West (Lilywood Town Centre), Bellmere Shopping Centre Expansion, Westbrook Estate, and QYAC Sports Complex.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 37 projects that could impact this region.
+Notable projects include Coles Caboolture West (Lilywood Town Centre), Bellmere Shopping Centre Expansion, Westbrook Estate, and QYAC Sports Complex.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.